 Subscribe to our Blog & News so that every time there's a new post it appears in your blog feed; simply click the little orange circle.

-If your garage holds everything but your car OR you can never find an item in the garage when you need it, spring is the perfect time to organize your garage.
+If your garage holds everything but your car or you can never find an item when you need it, summer is the perfect time to organize your garage.

-The National Association of Professional Organizers, Southeast Michigan Chapter (NAPO-MI) want to share their top ten list on organizing your garage.
+The National Association of Professional Organizer Michigan Chapter (NAPO Michigan) want to share their top ten list on ORGANIZING YOUR GARAGE:

 3. Hang shelves on walls to free up floor space.

-4. Use a plastic shoe box to store similar items and parts for each power tool stored in garage.
+4. Use lidded plastic boxes to store similar items and parts for each power tool stored in garage.
 Be sure to label it.
 Store on shelves.

 5. Make use of corners by placing a triangular shelfing unit or gardening tool caddy.